grafana/pyroscope/examples/golang-push/README.md

 ![image](https://user-images.githubusercontent.com/23323466/135525308-b81e87b0-6ffb-4ef0-a6bf-3338483d0fc4.png)

 ## Narrowing in on the Issue Using Tags
-Knowing there is an issue with the `order_car()` function we automatically select that tag.
+Knowing there is an issue with the `OrderCar()` function we automatically select that tag.
 Then, after inspecting multiple `region` tags, it becomes clear by looking at the timeline that there is an issue with the `us-west-1` region, where it alternates between high-cpu times and low-cpu times.

-We can also see that the `mutex_lock()` function is consuming almost 70% of CPU resources during this time period.
+We can also see that the `mutexLock()` function is consuming almost 70% of CPU resources during this time period.

 ![golang_second_slide-01](https://user-images.githubusercontent.com/23323466/149689013-2c0afeeb-53e2-4780-b52a-26b140627d9c.jpg)

 ## Comparing two time periods
 Using Pyroscope's "comparison view" we can actually select two different time ranges from the timeline to compare the resulting flamegraphs.
 The pink section on the left timeline results in the left flamegraph, and the blue section on the right represents the right flamegraph.

-When we select a period of low-cpu utilization and a period of high-cpu utilization we can see that there is clearly different behavior in the `mutex_lock()` function where it takes **51% of CPU** during low-cpu times and **78% of CPU** during high-cpu times.
+When we select a period of low-cpu utilization and a period of high-cpu utilization we can see that there is clearly different behavior in the `mutexLock()` function where it takes **33% of CPU** during low-cpu times and **71% of CPU** during high-cpu times.

 ![golang_third_slide-01](https://user-images.githubusercontent.com/23323466/149689026-8b4ab3b1-6380-455c-990f-7ff35811f26b.jpg)